-No ruling has been or will be sought from the IRS and the IRS has made no determination as to our status or the status of the Operating Partnership as partnerships for federal income tax purposes or whether our operations generate "qualifying income" under Section 7704 of the Code.
-Instead, we will rely on the opinion of counsel that, based upon the Internal Revenue Code, its regulations, published revenue rulings and court decisions and the representations described below, we and the Operating Partnership will be classified as a partnership for federal income tax purposes.
+No ruling has been or will be sought from the IRS and the IRS has made no determination as to our status or the status of Enterprise Products Operating L.P. (the "Operating Partnership") as partnerships for federal income tax purposes.
+We believe that we and the Operating Partnership will be classified as partnerships for federal income tax purposes because, among other things: